no image picture

 ID pointers: Relatively unmistakable, being very large and heavy in appearance

-Distribution: (Last record: 8 July 1976 at Ilkeston ) – Last recorded – July 1976 – A resident species that appears to be quite rare, possibly on the verge of being extinct, in Derbyshire.
-There are very few modern day records.
+Distribution: (Last record: 8 July 1976 at Shipley Park, Ilkeston ) – A resident species that is likely to be extinct, in Derbyshire.
+Harrison and Sterling list Repton, two females at sugar 1907; two records of specimens in collections 1907 & 1916; larvae in Osmaston Park 1900; Poolsbrook 20/7/1915.
+Last recorded – 8th July 1976 from Shipley park, Ilkeston (Tom Druro) – There are very few modern day records.
 Currently two records under review, due to insufficient supporting evidence, one from 6/7/2013 & one from 20/10/2020.

 Forewing: 32-42mm Food Plant: On living wood